ngecom/ngbilling/README.md

   * CGRates (Thanks to great Team -http://www.cgrates.org/) .
 Performance based rating system with multiple integrations.
   * Java lovers - OpenRate for Rating .
 We prefer CGRates even if we are Java experts.

+# Based on your Expertise Start Pulling the Binary,Docker or Setting up Dev environment.
+  * Your area of Expertise
+      * If you are java developer, pull the code from https://github.com/ngecom/ngbillingDocker and Import in  Eclipse/Intellije.
+      * If you are Devops or system integrator, pull docker from https://hub.docker.com/r/ngecom/ngbilling and run after setting up the DB.
+      * If you want to install as a standalone container on Tomcat,pull Binary from https://github.com/ngecom/ngbilling after setting up the DB.
+      Please read till end to know how to set up above details

+# Think and Read before you configure your business.
+    * Define your product catalog and categorise products based on Subcription, Add-ons and Onetime charges
+    * Configure the Billing frequencies for Subscriptions and Add-Ons(Yearly/Monthly/Weekly).
+    * If Rating engine is required select the rating engine based on Volume
+       * Default rating engine with Mediation Plugin supports 1 to 5 million calls per day .
+       * OpenRate rating engine with  Mediation Plugin supports 1 to 5 million calls per day .
+       * CGRates rating engine with Unlimited Volume performance
+    * Identify the Payment plugin required for customer payments.
+Authorize.net is provided by default.
+    * Identify the Invoice templates or use default Invoice Templates
+    * Configure SMTP server and Notification Templates to send Invoices or Notifications.

+    Please note binary,sourcecode and Docker is based on default rating engine.
+Others required additional expertise and   REST API expertise.
+Support can be provided based on requirement.
+Refer docs folder for more usecases.

 # Supported Business in Base version.
   * Telecom Subscription Billing that supports different billing frequencies(Monthly,Yearly,Weekly and Daily).
   * Telecom Flat rating .